Overlanding

 Choosing and preparing a vehicle to overland across Africa can be a daunting task.
 Reading on the subject, will quickly get you overwhelmed by all the seemingly necessary off-roading equipment.
 While it is true that to access certain specific areas of the African continent, a well prepared 4WD vehicle with high ground clearance is necessary, it is wrong to assume that everything is a must.
 It is totally possible to cross most of Africa in a 2WD car or even a scooter (it has been done!).
 What you have to figure out is what you want to do while you’re there, how remote do you want to wander.
 And, of course, you have to consider your budget because let me tell you that a fully equipped Toyota Land Cruiser with rooftop tent doesn’t cost the same as a simple 4WD Dacia Duster with a bed frame and cooking equipment.
 However, both can go pretty remote!

 Do you really need a snorkel, a high-lift jack, two 20L jerrycan of diesel, another spare wheel?
 And the list goes on and on.
-Well, it depends mostly on how much real exploration do you want to do as well as your character and how you react to solving problems on your own in the middle of nowhere.
-For me, essentials are:
+Well, it depends.
+It depends mostly on how much real exploration you want to do, as well as your character, and how you react to solving problems on your own in the middle of nowhere.

 • Good tires